 Take defensive measures

-- Turn off the computer, or disconnect from the Internet, when you're not working for long periods.
+- Turn off the computer, or log off from your computer, when you're not working for long periods.

 - Use a VPN.
-See and download FREE VPN software at http://www.bol.ucla.edu/services/vpn if connecting from off campus.
-This prevents hackers from getting into your computer or the UCSD network.
+Download VPN software at www.it.ucla.edu/bol/services/virtual-private-network-vpn-clients if connecting from off campus.
 Also enable the firewall on your computer.

 These precautions make your laptop less desirable: